|

 the ion-cloud he described earlier, or at least keep it controllable and

 stable.
-And intentional ionizers could be aimed upwards, thus reducing
+And couldn't the added ionizers be aimed upwards,

 any unwanted resistive ion-paths to ground?
 If so, then some sort of